 - And the scribes and Pharisees began to reason, saying: “Who is this who speaks blasphemies?
 Who is able to forgive sins except God alone?”

-- And having known their reasonings, answering Jesus said: “Why do you reason in your hearts?
+- And having known their reasonings, answering Jesus said to them: “Why do you reason in your hearts?

 - “Which is easier to say: ‘Your sins have been forgiven you’, or to say: ‘Rise and walk’?